JuliaDynamics/ComplexityMeasures.jl/docs/src/index.md

 ## [Content and terminology](@id terminology)

 !!! note
-    The documentation here follows (loosely) chapter 5 of [Nonlinear Dynamics](https://link.springer.com/book/10.1007/978-3-030-91032-7),
+    The documentation here was initially inspired by chapter 5 of [Nonlinear Dynamics](https://link.springer.com/book/10.1007/978-3-030-91032-7),
     Datseris & Parlitz, Springer 2022.